archzfs/archzfs/web_archzfs.rst

                change was necessary to add support for a testing repository.

 This is the official web page of the Arch ZFS kernel module packages for native ZFS on Linux.
-Here you can find pacman package sources and pre-built x86_64 packages.
+Here you can find pacman package sources and pre-built x86_64 and i686 packages.
 For effortless package installation and updates, it is possible to add the unofficial repository to your pacman.conf.
 There is also a special repository for using ZFS with the archiso install media for installing arch onto a ZFS root filesystem, or doing emergency maintenance.
 To see the package sources and repository development history, see archzfs-github_.